 Delivering on a Child Policy Portfolio in Uruguay

-With more than one in five children in poverty, according to international estimates (OECD), child poverty in Uruguay has emerged as a central concern across all political parties.
-The upcoming general election in 2024 presents an opportune moment to address this issue comprehensively.
+With more than one in five children in poverty, according to OECD estimates, child poverty in Uruguay had become a central concern across political parties.
+The 2024 general election presented an opportunity to prioritise this issue more comprehensively.

-This project has been undertaken for UNICEF Uruguay, ahead of Uruguay’s upcoming general election in 2024.
-The project runs from May to October 2024.
+This project has been undertaken for UNICEF Uruguay, and ran from May to October 2024.

 Delivering on a Child Policy Portfolio in Uruguay